atl-jugheads/jupyter-day-atlanta-ii/program.md

 ## meetup.com/Atlanta-Jupyter-User-Group/

-This event is host by the [Atlanta Jupyter User Group](https://meetup.com/Atlanta-Jupyter-User-Group/).
+This event is hosted by the [Atlanta Jupyter User Group](https://meetup.com/Atlanta-Jupyter-User-Group/).

 [Jupyter User Group Meetup IV](https://www.meetup.com/Atlanta-Jupyter-User-Group/events/248894686/) is April 21, 2018 at the Georgia Tech Research Institute.

+## Please fill out our survey @ http://bit.ly/jupeday

+We would love to hear what you thought about today's event.